 My people are destroyed from lack of knowledge~ Hosea 4:6a NIV

-Those who think transgender women ought to be allowed to compete against biological women maintain that when a man declares himself to be a woman he is a woman and no one has the right to dispute his interpretation of himself.
+Those fighting for the rights of transgender women to compete against biological women say that transgender women (biological men) ought to be allowed to compete against biological women because when a man declares himself to be a woman he is a woman and no one should be allowed to dispute his claim.

-A generation ago no one would have believed rational human beings would even be entertaining this discussion.
-Even ten years ago it would have been considered INSANE to argue that a person can change who they are simply by making a declarative statement.
+Less than a generation ago no one would have even believed rational human beings would even be having this discussion.
+Even ten years ago it would have been considered certifiably INSANE to argue that a person can change who they are simply by making a declarative statement.
 Period.
-It really is that weird.
 Furthermore, clear-headed people know in their heart-of-hearts that declaring one’s self to be something does not, nor, will it ever affect reality or change that person’s situation.
 The fact that this discussion is taking place at all goes a long way towards proving exactly how far we have fallen down the rabbit hole (metaphorically speaking) as a society.
-Lastly, these crusaders are arguing for something and they have no idea what they are arguing for but they are managing to do it quite well.
+Lastly, these crusaders are arguing for something and they have no idea what they are arguing for but they are managing to do it quite effectively.

-They are effectively arguing for the existence of objective truth.
+They are really arguing for the existence of objective truth.

 Okay, so here’s the thing:

 It is easy for Christians to look at this situation, roll their eyes and feel superior to those who have willingly bought into obvious chicanery and are now paying the price for it.

 The same disregard for objective truth has crept into Church world.